quorty/try_tries/README.md

 Note: Current implementation for fixed size trie uses lists, that are initialized with `None`.
 This is technically speaking not a literal fixed-size array, but an implementation with numpy arrays (that are closer to actual fixed-size arrays) did not show improvement in terms of performance.

-The lines of code, that can be used to replace the current for the numpy implementation, are commented out right above the corresponding lines.
+The lines of code, that can be used to replace the current for the numpy implementation, are commented out right above the corresponding lines (in `tries.py`).